 Here’s your takeaway -

 If you have a significant amount of weight to lose, then use the scale as a guide because initially, the numbers should be going in the down direction.
 Get within 5 -10 lbs of your target weight, and discard the scale promptly.
 If you absolutely MUST get on the scale, then check your weight no more than once a week and at the same time of day (mornings are best).
 There are too many body fluctuations from one day to the next (a salty meal, a hard workout that has caused your body to retain water, that time of the month) to get an accurate reading of your progress.
 And frankly, for most people, the ups and downs will drive you nuts and for some, it's reason for giving up and you don't want to do that.
 Remember, as you workout, you may be building lean muscle which is denser causing the scale to stagnate (like in my case) or may even cause it to go up a bit.
-But here's what's happening - Imagine a cube filled with pudding.
+But here's what's happening - Imagine a cube filled with jello.
 Now imagine that same cube filled with sand.
-Same space, but the sand cube will weigh more because sand (muscle) is denser than pudding (fat).
+Same space, but the sand cube will weigh more because sand (muscle) is denser than jello (fat).

 Here are 4 BETTER ways to judge your progress besides a scale: